Metaswitch/chronos/doc/api.md

 The `"statistics"` object is an optional parameter that may be used to provide tags holding information on what a timer represents.
 These tags are then used to generate stateful statistics in Chronos.
 The `"count"` value is also optional, defaulting to 1, but if present it must be a positive integer.

-Further information on querying these statistics can be found at:
+Further information on querying these statistics can be found [here.](https://clearwater.readthedocs.org/en/latest/Clearwater_Stateful_Statistics/index.html)
-////
-For any tag provided, the following statistics can be queried over SNMP:
+Information on the statistics structures that enable these statistics can be found [here.](statistics_structures.md)

-* Average
-* HWM
-* LWM
-* Variance

-These values can be queried for the following time periods:

-* Previous five seconds
-* Current five minutes
-* Previous five minutes
-////

 #### Request (DELETE)